Catherine Jagiellon still fascinates Finns

 Unfortunately, no sources other than the inventories of her possessions provide information about her time in Finland.
 This highlights the significance of the existing sources.
 However, many old tales surrounding Catherine are still told.

-1. Upon comparison of the Polish and Swedish inventories of Catherine's possessions, it is evident that her wardrobe was largely East European or Polish but changed to North European fashion after she moved to Turku.
+Upon comparison of the Polish-Lithuanian and Swedish inventories of Catherine's possessions, it is evident that her wardrobe was largely East European but changed to North European fashion after she moved to Turku.
 This is in contrast to the commonly held belief in Finnish research that her wardrobe was made up of Italian and Spanish fashions that she introduced to Finland and Sweden.
 However, the Polish dowry inventory only has three Spanish-styled gowns out of a total of forty-two gowns and no Italian items of clothing.
 Furthermore, there are no traces of Italian fashions taking root in the North, and Finnish and Swedish sources suggest that Spanish fashions were familiar even before Catherine’s time.

 It was customary for a bride to adopt the fashions of her new home region, and Catherine did the same.
 Written a year after her dowry inventory, a Swedish inventory shows that the richly decorated Polish gowns were replaced with more subdued Northern fashion, and some typically Polish accessories were no longer in use.
 Thus, Catherine did not introduce Italian or Spanish fashions to the North but rather came dressed in Polish clothing and soon adopted the style of the Northern Renaissance.